rust-lang/cargo/src/doc/src/reference/unstable.md

 This feature will be enabled by default in the future (the flag acts as-if this future is now).

+Currently only implemented for macOS' XProtect/Gatekeeper, but could be expanded to Windows Defender in the future.

 ```toml
 # Example ~/.cargo/config.toml